-While a pregnancy is a happy news for many couples, it can be a source of stress or depression for others.
-An unplanned pregnancy can be an overwhelming experience and deciding on the options, thereafter, can be a difficult process.
-Talking to a family member or friend before going to a medical professional might prove helpful during this time.
-Here are some things you can do to stall the progress of your pregnancy:
+While pregnancy is happy news for many couples, it can be a source of stress for some.
+An unplanned pregnancy can be overwhelming and deciding on the future course of action can be a difficult process.
+If you want to drop the baby due to any reason, here’s what you should know.

-The only available methods to stop pregnancy after one month are either a medical or a surgical abortion.
-As the term suggests, medical abortion involves the use of medicine to interrupt the progress of a pregnancy.
-Using medicines is considered the best way to stop the progress of pregnancy because of it is non-invasive in nature.
-The decision to prevent pregnancy can be a tough one.
+There are two ways to stop pregnancy after one month – a medical abortion or a surgical abortion.
+As the term suggests, medical abortion involves the use of medication to interrupt the progress of a pregnancy.
+Medicines are best because they are non-invasive in nature.

 1. Medical Abortion

 In this, prescribed medicines are used to stop foetal development.
 Tablets containing mifepristone and misoprostol are generally recommended.
 They must be taken one after the other with a short interval.
 After this, uterine contractions take place and lead to the expulsion of the foetus.
 It’s accompanied by bleeding that can last up to two weeks.
 You may have to visit your doctor thrice during this period to verify the progress of the abortion.

 Who Shouldn’t Go for Medical Abortion?

 - You’re over 9 weeks pregnant.

 - You’re prone to adrenal failure or have a blood clotting disorder.

 - You take medicines that can interfere with medical abortion.